giellalt/giellalt.github.io/MaturityClassification.md

 - Divvun Manager:
   - is available
   - only available in the nightly channel
+- API server: available only on the [DEV API server](https://dev.api.giellalt.org/)
+- version number for relevant tools: probably default (`0.1.0`), not being changed
 - rule of thumb: it can be built locally and used for something

 #### Application specific criteria